jnozzi/cocoadev.com/markdown/NSPointerArray.md

-A new Leopard class which allows for a General/NSMutableArray-like object that holds arbitrary pointers (much like a General/CFMutableArray can do with custom retain/release callbacks in General/CoreFoundation).
-Supports most operations (ie enumeration, mutation, dynamic growing...) but does not inherit from General/NSArray.
+A new Leopard class which allows for a NSMutableArray-like object that holds arbitrary pointers (much like a CFMutableArray can do with custom retain/release callbacks in CoreFoundation).
+Supports most operations (ie enumeration, mutation, dynamic growing...) but does not inherit from NSArray.

-A key difference from General/NSMutableArray is that it can hold weak pointers under General/GarbageCollection and nil is an allowed value.
+A key difference from NSMutableArray is that it can hold weak pointers under GarbageCollection and nil is an allowed value.
 Weak pointers to objects which are collected turn into nil automatically.